Find Sample GMAT Tests Online Through the Top Prep Courses

 Pros: Veritas prides itself in being the premiere option for GMAT test prep and one way they strive for greatness is in the instructors they hire to teach their courses.
 To be an instructor for Veritas, one must have scored in the 99th percentile on the official GMAT and must have gone through 100 hours of training prior to instruction.
 They even proclaim that they have the highest quality GMAT sample tests in the industry.
 Veritas also offers a variety of plans to fit your needs and schedule.
 Whether you opt for their six-week course or do all of your prep for the GMAT test online, Veritas has you covered.
 If you choose to do an in-person course, they have a lot of locations to choose from, so you should rarely find yourself without a location where you reside.

 Cons: Veritas gold standard status unfortunately comes with a hefty price.
 In-person courses start at $1,650 with the online courses offering a small discount starting at $1,350.
-Much like Kaplan, Veritas has a variety of test prep that go beyond just the GMAT, so its not quite focused on the GMAT.
+Much like Kaplan, Veritas has a variety of test prep that go beyond just the GMAT, so it’s not quite focused on the GMAT.

 These are just a few of the many GMAT test prep programs out there.
 Do your research and find one that fits your needs, studying style, and price range.
-If you look hard enough, theres something that will fit everyone perfectly.
+If you look hard enough, there’s something that will fit everyone perfectly.